 SPIRIT TESTIFIES OF FALSEHOOD

 Many past teachings testified of by prophets and apostles have changed over time.
 Brigham Young and other apostles taught that Adam was God until the doctrine was disavowed by later prophets and apostles.
 For generations, prophets reiterated a divisive race doctrine, until it too was disavowed.

 An examination of the Mormon spirit testifying of falsehoods can be found in Elder Paul Dunn.
 Though his fantastic stories felt good, many were later proven to be fabrications.
-Paul H. Dunn falsely claimed he was the “…sole survivor among 11 infantrymen in a 100-yard race against death, during which one burst of machine-gun fire ripped his right boot off, another tore off his ammunition and canteen belt and yet another split his helmet in half – all without wounding him.”
-(Arizona Republic, Feb 16, 1991, p.
-B-9)
+Paul H. Dunn falsely claimed he was the “…sole survivor among 11 infantrymen in a 100-yard race against death, during which one burst of machine-gun fire ripped his right boot off, another tore off his ammunition and canteen belt and yet another split his helmet in half – all without wounding him” (Arizona Republic, Feb 16, 1991, B-9).

-Apostle Jeffrey Holland recently retracted a missionary rescue story that had been widely distributed.
+Apostle Jeffrey Holland recently retracted a missionary rescue story that had been widely distributed and enjoyed by members.
 Though the story was largely inaccurate, members felt the spirit and shared the story numerous times.
 Does it not beg the question of why nobody discerned it to be false?
 Is it possible that we humans are predisposed to believe that which we desire to believe?
-“Feeling the spirit” feels good, but it in no way confirms truth.
+“Feeling the spirit” certainly feels good, but does it really confirm truth?

 - Paul H. Dunn, Field of Dreams, Sunstone, Lynn Packer